 - It helps in understanding what the end-users think about the software.
 The product is tested by the users, which makes Beta testing more accurate.

 - It offers the first chance to evaluate software outside the setting of the lab or stage in an existing production environment.
 This guarantees that the program can operate in real working conditions and all work as expected at speed, storage, and scalability.

 - The test is conducted by varied users so that each aspect of the product can be tested as each user has a different reason to use the software.

 - The beta test checks the product’s real-world compatibility to a larger extent.

 - This test also helps detect hidden problems and gaps in an end-product since a wide range of platforms used by the end-user during the QA may not be available to the internal testing team.

 - If any bug remains unidentified during the testing the product will fail.
-Thus, it is helps to find bugs and improve on them and make the software compatible for all platforms.
+Thus, it helps to find bugs and improve on them and make the software compatible for all platforms.

 Process of Beta Testing